dwarvesf/handbook/faq.md

 Clothing with offensive or inappropriate designs or stamps is not allowed.
 Clothing should not be too revealing.

-### Employee Contract
+### Employee contract

 As our employees demand having a credit card or borrowing from the bank, which requires proof of income, our team supports members by providing the proof of income letter and labor contract.

 **How does the team provide proof of income letter?**